jessepav/lacygoill-wiki-backup/vim/filetype_plugin.md

 # Compiler plugins
 ## What's the main difference between a compiler plugin and a filetype/indent/syntax plugin?

-Its settings are NOT applied automatically.
+Its settings are *not* applied automatically.
 You need to execute the `:compiler` command.

 ##